Skip to content Skip to Chat

 Do you love leading, teaching, and engaging in discussions on your favorite topics?
 Would you consider yourself a lifetime learner?
 If so, then becoming a college professor might be an excellent career choice for you.

 College professors are postsecondary academic instructors who are experts in their subject or field.
-They often hold the highest-ranking instructional position at a university or college and teach a wide variety of students.
-Professors often work in a broad selection of environments, from large, nationally-recognized universities to small, private institutions.
-Currently, the median salary for a college professor is $79,640 per year, with an expected job growth of 12% over the next 10 years.
+They typically hold the highest-ranking instructional position at a university or college and teach a wide variety of students.
+Professors often work in a broad range of environments, from large, nationally-recognized universities to small, private institutions.
+Currently, the median salary for a college professor is $80,840 per year, with an expected job growth of 8% over the next 10 years.
 Since students are expected to continue to pursue advanced degrees, postsecondary teachers will always be in demand.

 The day-to-day responsibilities of a college professor can vary from field to field, but a general overview looks something like the following:

-The heart of teaching is helping others learn.
-College professors guide students in improving their knowledge and gaining skills in order to help them succeed in earning a degree or certification.
+Helping learners: The heart of teaching is helping others learn.
+College professors guide students in improving their knowledge and skills as they work toward earning a degree or certification.
 Professors also help learners by assessing their progress with papers, tests, projects, and one-on-one tutoring.

-Remaining a constant learner is important for college professors.
-They do this through researching and publishing for books and academic journals, attending conferences, and remaining current on the innovations and ideas in their field of study.
+Researching subjects: Remaining a constant learner is important for college professors.
+They do this by researching, writing articles for academic journals, writing books, attending conferences, and remaining current on the innovations and ideas in their field.

-College professors often serve as advisors to students eager to learn from them.
-At the graduate-school level, this mentor-mentee relationship is an important experience for students hoping to earn doctoral degrees.
+Supervising students: College professors often serve as advisors to students eager to learn from them.
+At the graduate-school level, this mentor-mentee relationship is an important experience for students, particularly those hoping to earn doctoral degrees.

 What Is the Difference between a Teacher and a Professor?

-It’s not uncommon to hear people use the terms “teacher” or “professor” interchangeably, but they actually have very different audiences.
-Simply put, a teacher teaches younger learners, ranging in ages from elementary to high school, while a professor instructs students at the postsecondary level.
+It’s not uncommon to hear people use the terms “teacher” or “professor” interchangeably, but there is a distinct difference between teachers and professors.
+Simply put, a teacher teaches younger learners, ranging in age from elementary to high school, while a professor instructs students at the postsecondary level.
 Typically, professors are the highest level of educators and specialists in their academic subject or field.
 While both a teacher and a professor are trained professionals, a college professor’s journey requires more steps and academic requirements.

-Most four-year colleges and universities require a professor to have a Ph.D. in their field of study, while some part-time positions or community and vocational colleges require only a master’s degree.
-You should expect at least six to nine years of academic work after high school in order to complete the steps to becoming a college professor.
+Most four-year colleges and universities require a professor to have a Ph.D. in their field, while some part-time positions or community and vocational colleges require only a master’s degree.
+You should expect at least six to nine years of academic work after high school to complete the steps to becoming a college professor.
 It’s important to keep the following aspects in mind at each step of your journey:

 High School